 I got to the airport much earlier than I had initially planned but sometimes you’ve got to do what‘s best for you.
 Sightseeing is not fun if you are falling asleep while walking (I was dozing while going around the Museum of Islamic Art).
 Passport control and everything went smoothly and soon I was back in the departures hall.

 One thing it’s lacking, in my opinion, is some quiet corners where you could take a nap.
 I ended up using earplugs and an eyeshade while dozing away in the corner of the kids’ playground, LOL.
-One downside was that it was relatively cold/cool at the airport.
 There were very few places/chairs (TV corner and the family quiet room) you could use for sleeping.
 All the “regular” chairs had armrests making it impossible for sleeping.
+Another downside was that it was relatively cold/cool at the airport.

 Tip!
 Don’t throw away your water bottle.
 There are numerous water fountains that refill your bottle.
 This way you save some money and the environment.